ARTICLE I: NAME

 a.
 If a vacancy occurs among the elected Officers of the Association, the Board shall fill the vacancy until a special election is held to fill the unexpired term.
 The vacancy will be filled from existing members of the Board.

 b.
-If a vacancy occurs in the office of President, it shall be filled by the President-elect for the remaining term, and then that person shall ascend to become President for a succeeding term as well.
+If a vacancy occurs in the office of Chair, it shall be filled by the Chair-elect for the remaining term, and then that person shall ascend to become Chair for a succeeding term as well.

 c.
-If a vacancy occurs in both the offices of the President and President-elect, the Secretary shall serve as the President until both vacancies are filled by Board appointees.
+If a vacancy occurs in both the offices of the Chair and Chair-elect, the Secretary shall serve as the Chair until both vacancies are filled by Board appointees.

 d.
 If a vacancy occurs among the elected members-at-large within six months before the member’s term of office ends, the executive committee will determine whether the vacancy will be filled and if so, how to fill the vacancy.